Clara H. Sully Carhart: Career

-In 1881, her husband retired from the active ministry, and they went to make their home in Brooklyn, New York, to be near Mrs. Carhart's family.
+In 1881, her husband retired from the active ministry, and they went to make their home in Brooklyn, to be near Mrs. Carhart's family.
 There, Carhart became the secretary of one of the largest local WCTU unions, and afterward president of the young women's work in Suffolk County, New York.
 While on a visit in Donley County, Texas, she organized a local union, which union so became so popular with public sentiment that within eight months afterward, the saloons in that county were closed by popular vote.

 Carhart became interested in the social condition of the working-girls of Brooklyn.
 Prominent women were called together from the churches of the city, and in 1885, they established the Bedford Club in the heart of a district where shop-girls and factory operatives lived.
 The aim was the bettering of the social condition of those girls, offering them amusements and instruction in practical skills.
 The work grew incredibly.
 Of that society, she was the first president.
 She was thus the pioneer in establishing girls' clubs, which become an important factor in the lives of the working-girls of New York City and Brooklyn.

 For six years, Carhart held the position of corresponding secretary of the Women's Home Missionary Society of the MEC, in the New York East Conference, and she was a great factor in its success.
 For six years, she was sent as a representative to the national conventions, and in 1889, represented that society on the platform of the National WCTU in Chicago.
 At that convention, she became chair of the Ethical Instruction in the Public Schools standing committee, and as chair of the Iowa delegation, she was invited to sit with the conference's Executive Committee.